 Even though you may legally be an “adult” for many purposes, you still do not get certain rights that you must wait until a later age for.
 For instance, you still cannot buy cigarettes or vote until you reach the age of 18, and you still cannot buy alcohol until you are 21.

 Since 2017, emancipation is a requirement to get married if you are under 18.
 Before that, you could get married as a minor if you had your parent’s permission, and even children under 16 could get married.
 Now, children must get emancipated first before a court can grant a marriage license.
 Getting emancipated with your parent’s permission is often simpler than filing a petition for emancipation on your own, and you should talk to an attorney about cooperating with your parents in seeking emancipation if your goal is to get married before you turn 18.

 The first step in filing for emancipation is filing a petition with the court.
 This petition should state your name and address, your parents’ names and addresses, your argument for why emancipation is necessary, and the purposes for which you are seeking emancipation (i.e., to enter into a contract, to get married, etc.).
 An attorney can help you file this petition.

 From there, the court will hold hearings to determine whether emancipation is in your best interests.
 When making decisions regarding minors, courts must always use the child’s best interests as their ultimate guidelines.
 An attorney can advocate for you, presenting your case for emancipation to the court and arguing why emancipation is necessary.

 An attorney can also help negotiate with your parents on your behalf, potentially getting consent and permission for emancipation, which can help this process be much smoother and simpler.

-Contact Our Texas Emancipation Lawyers for a Free Legal Consultation
+Contact Our Texas Emancipation Lawyers for a Confidential Legal Consultation